desmond-ong/psychWidgets/continuous_slider_template/README.md

 This continuous slider was modified by Erin Bennett and Justine Kao, among others, with light edits by myself.
 The base code is jquery ui: https://jqueryui.com/slider/

-This Widget is a continuous animted slider.
+This Widget is a continuous animated slider.

 Demo: http://rawgit.com/desmond-ong/psychWidgets/master/continuous_slider_template/index.html